-Q. FELONIES
+P. FELONIES

-Any student, who has been charged with a felony and is waiting the disposition of the case by court, will be automatically suspended.
-If the suspension exceeds 10 days, the student may apply for admission to the Alternative Academy.
+Any student who has been charged with a felony and is waiting the disposition of the case by the court, will be automatically suspended.
+If the suspension exceeds ten days, the student may apply for admission to Alternative Academy.
 Students are suspended from the public school until the case has been settled.